 This proposal will provide a new base rate of \$475 per client, per day, for providers who are state-certified in Integrated Dual Diagnosis Treatment (IDDT), meet certain staffing requirements, and are serving individuals committed to the commissioner of human services who present with complex issues and who may pose a risk to public safety.
 This rate, referred to as "IDDT-complex", will apply to private residential chemical dependency treatment providers (commonly known as Rule 31 providers) as well as the state-operated Community Addiction Recovery Enterprise (C.A.R.E.) program.
-Currently, providers are struggling to meet the needs of this set of clients under the "high intensity treatment" rate of \$174 per client per day.

 Implementing the new rate will require amending Minnesota's Medicaid State Plan.
-This proposal assumes Federal approval will be received and new rates will be implemented by July 1, 2016.
+This proposal assumes Federal approval will be received and new rates will be implemented by January 1, 2017.
 The proposal includes statutory changes to require providers to meet the staffing requirements necessary to serve these clients.

-By July 2016, the proposal will also restructure the C.A.R.E. program to reduce bed-capacity from 174-beds, across six sites, to approximately 70 beds, across up to four sites.
-C.A.R.E. programs will also need to become IDDT-certified and meet the staffing requirements for receiving the IDDT-complex rate.
-All current C.A.R.E. sites will be impacted by this restructuring.
+The proposal will restructure the C.A.R.E. program over a year and a half beginning July 1, 2015.
+By January 1, 2017 bed-capacity for the C.A.R.E. program will be reduced from 174-beds, across six sites, to approximately 70 beds, across up to four sites.
 The intent is to close two sites and reduce the bed capacity at the remaining sites.
-The first site to be closed will be the C.A.R.E. site located in Carlton with a plan to close during FY2015.
-Beginning in FY2016, sites in Brainerd, St. Peter and Willmar will see reductions in bed capacity to 16-beds as a smaller therapeutic environment is more beneficial for caring for individuals with complex needs.
-Reducing to 16-beds also allows the state to capture federal reimbursement on individuals on Medical Assistance.
-The site in Anoka will also reduce capacity from 29 to 22 beds by June 2016.
-The Fergus Fall site is expected to close by the start of FY2017.
-This will complete the reduction of the bed capacity in C.A.R.E., removing 104 beds from the C.A.R.E. program.
+Beginning July 1, 2015, the C.A.R.E. site located in Carlton will be closed and sites in Brainerd, St. Peter and Willmar will be reduced to 16-beds.
+Reducing to 16-beds will allow the state to capture federal reimbursement for serving individuals on Medical Assistance.
+The site in Anoka will reduce capacity from 29 to 22 beds by July 1, 2016.
+The Fergus Falls site will be closed by January 1, 2017.